GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 ### **Appendix B: A Gentle Introduction to Modular Arithmetic**

-Modular arithmetic is the system of arithmetic that makes the Schiavinato Cipher executable by hand.
+Modular arithmetic is the system of arithmetic that makes Schiavinato Sharing executable by hand.
 It behaves like "clock arithmetic": values wrap around after reaching a fixed modulus.

 #### B.1 The Modulus and Basic Operations